LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Valeur de retour

-L’ID de commande de notification.
+ID de commande de notification.

 ### <a name="remarks"></a>Notes